jsauter/Battleship/README.md

 3) There is only one type of ship right now.
 If we want to add more in the future there will be a UI change as well as the need to build a ship factory

+4) For display, I left it so only the shots are recorded and displayed at the end, not the entire location of the ship.
+This is how it would work in the real game I think.

 ##3rd party libraries used

 Ninject

 Moq

+##Question

+In the example screenshot, player 2 only makes 4 shots, but they sunk the ship with one hit.
+This should have required 3 shots itself.
+Shouldn't there have been 6 shots?